DW01/traktor-docs/engine/ai.md

 ## Understanding Navigation Meshes

 A **navigation mesh** (navmesh) is a 3D mesh that represents walkable surfaces in your game world.
-Unlike your visual level geometry, which might have millions of triangles, a navmesh has far fewer polygons—just enough to represent where characters can walk.
+Unlike your visual level geometry, which might have millions of triangles, a navmesh has far fewer polygons.
+Just enough to represent where characters can walk.

 When you generate a navmesh, you configure **agent parameters** that define the size and capabilities of the characters who will use it: